How to Restore the Right Click New Microsoft Excel Worksheet Context Menu Option

 Excel registry edit string value

-C:\Program Files\Microsoft Office\Root\VFS\Windows\ShellNew\
+C:\Program Files\Microsoft Office\Root\VFS\Windows\ShellNew\excel12.xlsx value data

-You will then need to make sure you have an Excel file in this folder called EXCEL12.XLSX in all caps.
-If not, you will need to open Excel, create a new blank spreadsheet and save it as EXCEL12.XLSX in this folder.
+Check the contents of this folder carefully.
+You need to make sure you have an Excel file in this folder called EXCEL12.XLSX in all caps.
+Missing this file ruins the shortcut.
+Open Microsoft Excel if you do not see it.
+Create a new blank spreadsheet and save it as EXCEL12.XLSX directly into this folder.
+After performing these steps, you should now have the right click New Microsoft Excel Worksheet context menu option back.

 Related Posts

-© 2024 Online Computer Tips
+© 2026 Online Computer Tips

 Website by Anvil Zephyr